marckassay/spypkg/README.md

 ### Configuration

 After spypkg is installed, a configuration property `spypkg` is required in the host project's `package.json` file.
-This property is stub on post install.
+This property is automatically added as a stub on post install.
 Below is a configuration progressing from its most simplest form to more complex forms:

 ```json
 {